1. Configuration#

 The recommended step to setup PyRIT is that it needs access to secrets and endpoints.
 These can be loaded in environment variables or put in a .env file.
 See .env_example for how this file is formatted.

 Each target has default environment variables to look for.
-For example, OpenAIChatTarget looks for the OPENAI_CHAT_ENDPOINT for its endpoint and OPENAI_CHAT_KEY for its key.
+For example, OpenAIChatTarget looks for the OPENAI_CHAT_ENDPOINT for its endpoint, OPENAI_CHAT_MODEL for its model name, and OPENAI_CHAT_KEY for its key.
 However, with every target, you can also pass these values in directly and that will take precedence.

 import os